In many ways, Bucharest made me feel like a spy.

 You see, Bucharest is not a city for lazy sightseers.
 To understand why it’s special, you need to dig.
 Those who don’t will leave feeling sorely disappointed.

-While travelling around Bulgaria, there seemed to be a unanimous sentiment among the travellers I met that Bucharest was a ‘one day city’, best glazed by en route to vampire hunts in Transylvania, or lazy beach days along the coast.
+While travelling around Bulgaria, there seemed to be a unanimous sentiment among the travellers I met that Bucharest was a ‘one day city’, best glazed by on a Balkans road trip en route to vampire hunts in Transylvania, or lazy beach days along the coast.
 And I get it – Bucharest is not just massive… it’s busy, chaotic and aesthetically stunted by decades of communist rule.
 On the surface, it’s just another ‘big city’, except lacking the polished, touristic grandeur of other European capitals.

 But here’s the thing: much of what makes Bucharest special is hidden in plain sight.
 Artsy garden oases tucked behind crumbled facades, colourful cafes behind unassuming and narrow entrances.
 Those attempting to pinpoint the uniqueness of Bucharest might say that it’s like a newbie Berlin or an Eastern twist on Paris, but in my opinion, these comparisons fail to capture the complexity of Romania’s underrated capital.
 Bucharest is like a secret for the cool kids – if you know where to look, you will inevitably fall in love.